PAC-Bayesian High Dimensional Bipartite Ranking: PAC-Bayesian estimation of the scoring function

 From the prior $\pi$, we let $\hat{\rho}_\delta$ denote the Gibbs (pseudo-)posterior density, defined as

 where $\delta>0$ may be seen as an inverse temperature parameter.
 This density twists the prior mass towards functions $s_\theta$ for which $L_{n}(s_\theta)$ is not too large.
 Indeed, if $\pi$ puts more probability mass on sparse vectors, $\hat{\rho}_\delta$ will favor sparse vectors with a small empirical ranking risk, thus meeting our requirements.
-The Gibbs pseudo-posterior in \eqref{gibbsposterior} has attracted a great deal of interest in recent years \citep[under the name exponentially weighted aggregate as in][among others]{DT2008,RT2012}.
+The Gibbs pseudo-posterior in \eqref{gibbsposterior} has attracted a great deal of interest in recent years (under the name exponentially weighted aggregate as in \cite{DT2008} for example).

 The final estimator is